Do Plants Respire

 Here is an experiment on respiration in action.

 Here is a popular science experiment to visually see how plants “breathe”.

 In this experiment, we can see how gases produced during photosynthesis and respiration are released into the environment.

-- plant, e.g. a flower or a leaf.
-Pick it from a living plant, not one that has fallen onto the ground.
+- plant (e.g. flower or fresh leaves.
+Pick it from a living plant, not one that has fallen onto the ground)

 - sunlight (optional)

 - Submerge the plant into a bowl of water.
 The flower or leaf may float to the top, but try to make at least part of the plant stay underwater.

 - Put the bowl under the sunlight and wait.
 (You can also leave it in the dark, but it may take longer to see results.)

 - After an hour, observe the plant’s surface.
 There should be some air bubbles formed on the pedals or the leaf.